FragozoLeonardo/KatsuYOU/README.md

 WIP
 ## TODO List:

-- Add Rspec specs for content proofreading based on native resources and CLI functionalities.
+- Add Rspec specs for content proofreading based on respected resources as well for CLI functionalities.
 (Once I get better on Rspec.)
 - Take propper screenshots for the readme
 - "Deploy" the CLI at repl.it